Jatin-11022002/MSMovieApp/README.md

 	-  dbname: msmoviedb

 - after doing needful changes do "npm start"
+## OR
+## If azure services are expired due to credits on azure service ended (student account - 25% left updated on 2-june)
+- Then please setup a local sql server
+- Update  user ,password ,server details in ".env" file .
+- import "msmoviedb.bacpac"(avalaible in source code) file into the local setup.
+- Follow following details to import
+	- Navigate to local database setup
+	- right click on databases and import as data-tier application
+	- choose "msmoviedb.bacpac" and do next and finish
+	- and database is ready
+- after doing needful changes do "npm start"
+## -------------------------------- Database setup end ------------------------------
 ## Website Entry point
  Entry point for website is
  	- http://localhost:3000/